wpilibsuite/frc-docs/source/docs/software/sensors/encoders-software.rst

 .. note:: The :code:`Encoder` class does not make any assumptions about units of distance; it will return values in whatever units were used to calculate the distance-per-pulse value.
 Users thus have complete control over the distance units used.
 However, units of time are *always* in seconds.

-.. note:: The number of pulses used in the distance-per-pulse calculation does *not* depend on the `decoding type <Decoding type>`_ - each "pulse" should always be considered to be a full cycle (four edges).
+.. note:: The number of pulses used in the distance-per-pulse calculation does *not* depend on the :ref:`decoding type <decoding-type>` - each "pulse" should always be considered to be a full cycle (four edges).

 The :code:`Encoder` class offers a number of configuration methods